CaptainProton42/SphereScaper/README.md

 ### Step 2: Removing Edges

 Removing edges is relatively straightforward.
-However, we need to be careful to keep track of which edges we have already removed as to not accidentally remove an edge of aface that is already a quad.
-The rule for this is simple: when we remove an edge between to faces, we can't remove the remaining six edges of the two now merged faces anymore.
+However, we need to be careful to keep track of which edges we have already removed as to not accidentally remove an edge of a face that is already a quad.
+The rule for this is simple: when we remove an edge between to faces, we can't remove any of the remaining six edges of the two now merged faces anymore.
 I solved this by keeping track of a list of edges that are stil "available" and only removing edges listed there from the mesh.
 When I remove an edge from the mesh, I remove the now forbidden six edges from the list.

-If we did everything right, our former icosphere should now look something like this:
+If we did everything right, our former icosphere should look something like this:

 {{ site.beginFigure }}
 <img src="assets/removed_edges.png" width="50%">